Tomme/dbt-athena/README.md

   * The data format for the table
   * Supports `ORC`, `PARQUET`, `AVRO`, `JSON`, or `TEXTFILE`
 * `write_compression` (`default=none`)
   * The compression type to use for any storage format that allows compression to be specified.
-To see which are available, check out [CREATE TABLE AS][create-table-as]
+To see which options are available, check out [CREATE TABLE AS][create-table-as]
 * `field_delimiter` (`default=none`)
   * Custom field delimiter, for when format is set to `TEXTFILE`